-These phishing statistics will show you how pervasive these attacks are and how damaging they can be.
+These phishing statistics will show you how pervasive and damaging these attacks can be.

 You’re right to be paranoid.
-They really are out to get you.
+They are out to get you.

-- Small and mid-size businesses lose an average of $1.6 million recovering from a phishing attack.
+- The costliest attack costs an average of $4.9 million to recover from a phishing attack.

-- Apple is the most frequently impersonated brand by cybercriminals.
+- AT&T Inc. is the most frequently impersonated brand by cybercriminals.

 Phishing Growth Trends: Businesses and Organizations

-According to Verizon’s 2019 Data Breach Investigation Report, which contains updated statistics on phishing scams, nearly 32% of all reported data breaches that occurred in 2018 involved some kind of phishing activity.
+According to Verizon’s 2022 Data Breach Investigation Report, which contains updated statistics on phishing scams, nearly 36% of all reported data breaches in 2022 involved phishing activity.

-Email fraud was also the main tool in 78% of cyber-espionage incidents, researchers found.
+Researchers found that email fraud was also the primary tool in 78% of cyber-espionage incidents.

-Phishing attacks are easy to mount, but that doesn’t mean it’s easy to stop them.
-They remain a major security risk for most companies.
+Phishing attacks are easy to mount, but that doesn’t mean stopping them is easy.
+They remain a significant security risk for most companies.

 According to FBI phishing statistics, most of the funds generated in worldwide phishing attacks are wired to banks in China and Hong Kong.

-Webmail service companies were the most frequent targets of phishing attacks in 2019.
+7. Financial institutions were the most frequent targets of phishing attacks in 2022.

-Spear phishing statistics show that software-as-a-service users and webmail service companies continue to be the biggest targets for phishing software scams.
+Spear phishing statistics show that software-as-a-service users and webmail service companies remain the biggest targets for phishing software scams.
 Phishers harvest credentials at email servers to help them make their fraudulent emails more convincing when they attack SaaS companies.

-It takes nearly seven months for companies to detect a data breach.
+10. It takes over 9 months for companies to detect a data breach in 2022.

-Statistics of phishing scams reveal that cyber attacks are an increasingly serious risk for organizations, but many senior staffers seem to believe that their organizations won’t be targeted.
+Statistics of phishing scams reveal that cyber attacks are an increasingly severe risk for organizations, but many senior staffers seem to believe that their organizations won’t be targeted.

 Why?
 Some say their organizations are too small to appear on hackers’ radars.
 Some say they don’t have anything worth attacking.
 The truth is, neither of these is a deterrent.
 Cybercriminals are indiscriminate when selecting targets.

-48% of malicious email attachments are Microsoft Office Files.
+11. 48% of malicious email attachments were Microsoft Office Files in 2022.

-Cybercriminals know that compromising a user’s identity and credentials is the best way to get access to bank accounts, personal information, and corporate data.
-That’s the avenue that accounts for the most famous social engineering attacks, and the most promising avenue for future phishing.
+Cybercriminals know that compromising a user’s identity and credentials is the best way to access bank accounts, personal information, and corporate data.
+That’s the avenue that accounts for the most famous social engineering attacks and the most promising avenue for future phishing.

-Credential harvesting has become the base of most cyber attacks, according to phishing attacks statistics.
-The use of the stolen data varies from case to case.
+According to phishing attack statistics, credential harvesting has become the base of most cyber attacks.
+The use of stolen data varies from case to case.

-Some fraudsters use the data for subsequent attacks where the goal is gaining access to bigger system or networks.
+Some fraudsters use the data for subsequent attacks where the goal is to gain access to more extensive systems or networks.
 Some monetize them by taking over bank accounts or simply selling them on the dark web

 This type of attack is the most common by far.
 Identity theft phishing statistics reveal that the purpose of these attacks is usually to hijack one’s device, steal data, launch a DDoS attack, or commit fraud.